can3p/cl-journal/README.md

 with some files in markdown format which will be published on push.

 At the moment only post creation is rudimentary supported.

+## Current way of work

+- setup local git repo for your posts and navigate there
+- fire `cl-journal init` and follow instructions
+- Write posts in the following format:

+    title: Name of your post

+    Some body with *markdown* support

+- Publish with `cl-journal filename.md`